There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 Now, we can’t say too much about what your menu will be at 21 Royal because it’s different for every group of diners; however, our menu was FANTASTIC.
 In fact, the entire experience is top-notch — as is to be expected with the price tag.

 Not only is this six-course meal full of interesting and rare dishes, but each course is also accompanied by a sommelier-crafted wine pairing.
-Oh and did we mention the cocktail hour?
+Oh, and did we mention the cocktail hour?
 Plus, each diner receives Park Hopper tickets AND you’ll get a perfect view of Fantasmic from the 21 Royal balcony.
 Wow.

 3. Marc Davis Centennial Dinner INSIDE the Haunted Mansion

 Ok so this next one isn’t really a RESTAURANT meal, but it certainly is one of the best meals we’ve had at Disney, and checked off some major items on our Disney Bucket List.
-A few years ago, Dining in Disneyland’s Heather Sievers (who’s also our original Disneyland correspondent here on DFB) attended the Marc Davis Centennial Dinner in a pretty cool location.
+Several years ago, Dining in Disneyland’s Heather Sievers (who’s also our original Disneyland correspondent here on DFB) attended the Marc Davis Centennial Dinner in a pretty cool location.

 Now when we say pretty cool we mean a totally crazy, jaw-dropping, we can’t believe we got to do this (!!!) kind of place.
 She ate dinner INSIDE Disneyland’s Haunted Mansion!